The digitisation of photography

 I continued with the OM2 but only had the films processed, I would generate the edited prints later.

 The Olympuses were retired (and sold well).
-18 months later I upgraded to an 8MP Sony DSC-F828 and swapped to using the RAW file format for greater flexibility, then 3 years later to a DSLR: the Sony A-100 and in 2016 I went medium-format in the form of a full-frame DSLR, the Canon EOS-6D.
+18 months later I upgraded to an 8MP Sony DSC-F828 and swapped to using the RAW file format for greater flexibility, then in 2006 to a Sony A-100 DSLR.
+Finally in 2014 I went medium-format in the form of a full-frame DSLR, the Canon EOS-6D.
 Eye-wateringly expensive, as were the lenses but oh, the quality.......